michalusio/screeps-async-example/README.md

-# Screeps Collab Bot
+# Screeps Async Bot

-Screeps Collab Bot is a Screeps AI written in Typescript.
+Screeps Async Bot is a Screeps AI written in Typescript, using some fancy Rollup plugins to convert async/await into generators under the hood!

 ## Basic Usage